Sanford Dam Mural and Walkway Project

 Project Plans

-80 ft. mural on the Sanford Dam powerhouse wall | Accessible paved trail from Sanford Village Park to the dam overlook | Interpretive and directional signage | Solar lighting | Picnic tables and benches | Landscaping with native plants | Fund long-term maintenance
+We aim to raise $200,000 in donations to install a striking 80 ft. mural on the Sanford Dam powerhouse wall, along with an accessible paved trail from Sanford Village Park to the dam overlook, interpretive and directional signage, solar lighting, picnic tables and benches, landscaping with native plants, and funding for long-term maintenance.

 Generous donors will fund the project.
-The project team is not being compensated, and the project
+The project team is not being compensated, and the project will receive no funding from Four Lakes Task Force or Midland County.

 Timeline